nessieisreal/nessie-javascript-sdk/README.md

-# Nessie-JavaScript-Wrapper
+# Nessie-JavaScript-SDK
 ##Synopsis
-Capital One Nessie API wrapper written in JavasScript and wrapped in require-jquery.
-This wrapper can be easily embeddded in web apps.
+Capital One Nessie API SDK written in JavasScript and wrapped in require-jquery.
+This SDK can be easily embeddded in web apps.
 ##Installation for Web App
 1. Download the lib directory.
 2. Save the library in the web project directory.